Leave this site

 When talking to victims about the VPS officers or police staff must:

-Businesses are entitled to make a Business Impact Statement through a named point of contact.
+Businesses are entitled to make a business impact statement through a named point of contact.

-The offer of VPS MUST be recorded within the Investigation using the VPS specific YES/NO boxes on the Victim Code Contract tab.
+The offer of VPS must be recorded within the investigation using the VPS specific YES/NO boxes on the Victim Code contract tab.

 3.2.10.
 Victim updates, mandatory and investigative